aaronsaray/local-dev-server/README.md

 - MySQL is installed, root password is still blank - this installation is pretty insecure
 - PHP is installed to the latest version supported by Apt and Ubuntu at time of installation (may not be bleeding edge)
 - PHP modules including imagick, gd, sqlite, curl and more
-- Composer for managing PHP dependencies is installed
 - NodeJS / NPM

+In the `config.yml` file, there are other conditionals that will allow you to customize the following items:

+- Swap file for Ubuntu (disabled by default)
+- Composer for managing PHP dependencies is installed (enabled by default)
+- API Doc for documenting APIs (enabled by default)
+- JS Doc for documenting Javascript (enabled by default)
+- WordPress (and wp-cli) (disabled by default)
+- Drupal 8 (and drupal console) (disabled by default)

 ## Installation